A guide to web scraping using BeautifulSoup

 Output: <span> Abra </span>

 If you want faster parsing, go with lxml’s HTML parser.
-This requires the lxml library to be installed.
-You can install lxml by running the following command.
+However, you must install the lxml library using the following code in a terminal.

 pip install lxml

-1. If you are not using lxml as the parser, start using it.
-With lxml, BeautifulSoup will parse the HTML significantly faster than other parsing libraries.
+- Use lxml to parse BeautifulSoup to parse an HTML code significantly faster than other libraries.
 Check out this installation and usage guide.